decentdao/decent-contracts/docs/MultisigFreezeVoting.md

 ## MultisigFreezeVoting

-A BaseFreezeVoting implementation which handles freezes on multisig (Safe) based DAOs.
+A BaseFreezeVoting implementation which handles freezes on multi-sig (Safe) based DAOs.

 ### parentGnosisSafe